JoseEspinosaTello/Pewlett-Hackard-Analysis/README.md

 ![retirement_titles](https://github.com/JoseEspinosaTello/Pewlett-Hackard-Analysis/blob/main/Resources/retirement_titles.png)

 - DISTINCT Retirment Titles: Our second attempt at identifying the current employees elidigble for retirment has us using the DISTINCT statment to return a single row for each employee id.
 We set the empoyee id as the DISTINCT key and ORDER BY emploee id in acesnding order and last date by decending order.
-This eliminates duplicates of the same employee id and helps filter the employees eligibly for retirment, ultimatly, making the list easier to read..
+This eliminates duplicates of the same employee id and helps filter the employees eligible for retirment, ultimately, making the list easier to read.

 ![unique_titles](https://github.com/JoseEspinosaTello/Pewlett-Hackard-Analysis/blob/main/Resources/unique_titles.png)